MrLRTripp/HackerRank-Python/README.md

 Create database.
 Create collection.
 Create a document with the photo data and insert it into the collection.
-Query the collectio to retrieve the photo data and then show it.
+Query the collection to retrieve the photo data and then show it.